-collaboratively.
-To this end, they host events large and small that bring U.S. and Pakistani government, business, military and civil society leaders and experts together to share a meal as they relate their experiences, increase mutual understanding and explore cooperation on issues of common concern.
+that in today's world change can only be initiated by bringing people together and working on the issues collaboratively.
+To this end, they host events large and small that bring U.S. and Pakistani government, business, military and civil society leaders and experts together to share a meal fostering mutual understanding.

 Shaista is a proud mother and grandmother of four children and three grandchildren respectively.